How to Prevent Toddler Night Wakings

 Remember, poor naps or skipped naps the day before affects the next 24 hours of your baby's sleep.

-Two Key Elements That Can Help Curb Night Wakings
+Three Key Elements That Can Help Curb Toddler Night Wakings

 Today I'm keeping it simple.
 Sometimes simple is good.
 It keeps us focused on just enough to produce the right results.
 As with all things, it takes time to see the results when you implement change.
-So try and spend the week focusing on these two things.
-Then you can tackle other tools that continue the positive progress towards eliminating those night wakings.
+So try and spend the week focusing on these three things.
+Then you can attempt a few more tweaks so to continue the positive progress towards eliminating those night wakings.

 They might be too little to tell time, but if your toddler can recognize colors, you can easily train your toddler to leave their bed only at an appropriate time.
 I've taken a cheap IKEA clock and colored in the number 7 with their favorite color.
 Works like magic.
-More on clocks in future blog posts, stay tuned.
+Head to my products page for more sleept training clock recommendations.

 Establish a good 20-30minute consistent bedtime routine.
 Anything longer, your child may lose track of the next steps.
 Any shorter, it may not serve as a sufficient cue to prime your child for night sleep.